allabouterik/OldTimeSportsmen/src/content/gallery-postcards.md

         Will write first chance.

         C.B.K.
-    - id: 927b
-      postmark: |-
-        Mr Carl Sills,

-        c/o J R. Peebles Bros Grocers

-        Cincinnati, Ohio

-        1909
-      mainText: |-
-        Dear Coz!

-        Bunch of us are coming down to see the game Sunday.

-        Do you want to join us?

-        Big Time.

-        Hastily, Leo
     - id: 980a
       postmark: |-
-        Mrs. R. A. Hoppe
+        Mrs. R. A. Hopke

-        Prairie du Sac Wis.
+        Prairie du Sac

+        Wis

         1912
       mainText: |-
-        Dear Emma, I guess u know most of us.

-        We were fishing at Witwell.

-        2 of those girls are Lizzie Schoephonster’s sisters.

-        The one near Rose Litscher is Ramona Enge.

-        The rest u know.

-        We wanted to go to Madison tomorrow but now we can’t go.

-        Will go to county fair + to Madison later.

-        I forgot to tell you the one near Kate is Lizzie Charudatscher from Zeitzerland.

-        With love, Loma
+        Dear Emma:

+        I guess u know most of us.
+We were fishing at Witwen.
+2 of those girls are Lizzie Schrofpfontain's sisters The one near here Litachue is Ramona Enge The rest u know.
+We wanted to go to Madison tomorrow but now we cant go.
+Will go to county fair & to Madison later.
+I forgot to tell you the one near Kate is Lizzie Chavudatchu from Switzerland.
+With love, Loma.
     - id: 1021a
       postmark: |-
       mainText: |-